R3ym0nd0/Frontend-Development/README.md

 # Frontend Development 📚

-A personal repository for my frontend development learning journey — from fundamentals to small projects, and eventually, modern frameworks.
+A personal repository for my frontend development learning journey — from fundamentals to small projects, and eventually, frameworks.

 ---